 Research Interests

 In 2023, over 16,500 people will die from bladder cancer in the US.
-Although non-invasive bladder tumors are common, muscle invasive bladder cancers frequently metastasize despite aggressive therapy and account for most disease related mortality.
+Non-invasive bladder tumors are common and readily treatable, however, muscle invasive bladder cancers frequently metastasize despite aggressive therapy and account for most disease related mortality.
 Thus, understanding the molecular drivers of invasive progression is critical for developing better therapies and improving clinical outcomes.
-Currently, under Dr. Palmbos, Nicole's thesis focusses on defining the role of and targeting focal adhesion complex members FAK and Src in muscle invasive bladder cancer to prevent progression to lethal disease.
-Nicole uses a variety of innovative tools to do this.
-She is testing novel compounds and already FDA approved drugs that may be repurposed to block muscle invasive progression.
-She also utilizes human bladder cancer spheriods and genetically engineered mouse models as clinically relevant model systems, with the goal of delivering new treatment options for muscle invasive bladder cancer.
+Our laboratory has discovered and is characterizing a sufficient driver of bladder cancer invasive progression, TRIM29.
+TRIM29 drives bladder cancer invasive progression through regulation of focal adhesions.
+Currently, I am defining the molecular interactions of TRIM29 that promote invasion and therapeutically targeting focal adhesion complex members to prevent disease progression.

 Techniques Used